 Calisthenics can also be done at any gym.
 Find the place that inspires you the most and train there.

 I was often put in the situation of dealing with the weather.
 I bought some water proof jacket to defend me of storms.
 For winters I am prepared with gloves, and some layers that I gradually remove as I get more warmed-up from working out.

 The best advantage that freezing period brings is that it will toughen you physically and mentally.
 I became more endurable to ill and cold.
 But I also became more ignorant regarding temperatures.

 During my first year of training outside it was pretty challenging, because I had a very self-pity attitude.
-I felt sorry for myself because I was put in the situation where I had to endure meteo conditions.
+I felt sorry for myself because I was put in the situation where I had to endure extreme temperatures.
 I felt that I couldn’t boost a nice workout because of that.

 To be honest with you, that comes from maturity as nowadays I train at -10 C and never even think it is bad.
 I now really enjoy it a lot!
 In a single year, you will only get two pleasant seasons for outdoor training – Spring and Autumn.
 But please, do not stop training when the weather gets rough.
 Continue training outside and if that is really impossible then go and buy a gym membership.

 Calisthenics is not just about physical training, it’s also about mental toughness.
 You need to develop the never say die attitude.
 It’s cold outside – wear some extra layers and kill your workout.
 It’s too hot outside – train early in the morning and late in the evening.
 Excuses will always be there.
 You need to rise above the obstacles if you need to achieve something great.